 - Armed with this intelligence, you can specify which of your systems is most likely to be the focus of the attack.

-- Finally, you can defend against the threats via monitoring, mitigation and neutralization procedures.
+- Finally, you can defend against the threats via monitoring, mitigation, and neutralization procedures.

-In addition to ferreting out attacks as they are taking place, a good TTP cyber security strategy provides a rich source of intelligence, hints and facts that can be used later.
+In addition to ferreting out attacks as they are taking place, a good TTP cyber security strategy provides a rich source of intelligence, hints, and facts that can be used later.
 These can include the following:

 - Stories and hacker forums that contain details about the success or failure of specific infiltration techniques.
-Such an information can be an invaluable tool as you work to review and tweak your own TTP threat intelligence security policy.
+Such information can be an invaluable tool as you work to review and tweak your TTP threat intelligence security policy.

 - Understanding TTPs enables you to assess immediate risk.
-For instance, information on a forum about a potential zero-day exploitation plan can enable you to enhance your systems and cyber tactics, thereby avoiding disaster.
+For instance, information on a forum about a potential zero-day exploitation plan can allow you to enhance your systems and cyber tactics, thereby avoiding disaster.

 - Examining log data after an incident occurred can allow you to reverse-engineer a TTP security breach, thereby furnishing you with valuable intelligence that you can use to avoid or mitigate future issues.

 Now that you have gained a better understanding of TTPs, you may be wondering where you and your security team can find them.
 Identifying TTPs involves an investment of time and resources, but it definitely can be done.
 Some common places to search for them are the following:

 - Open Source Intelligence (OSINT) refers to data to be found throughout the internet using low-cost, sharable platforms.
 Ideally, it would help if you opted for one to prioritize the massive quantities of data it provides.

 - Use your company’s darknets to lure attackers.
 These are parts of your network that have no traffic and that you are not using.
 For that very reason, they become attractive to criminals looking for ways to breach your defenses.
 Implement procedures to monitor these segments of your network for sudden changes that could signal an infiltration in progress.